-From the very earliest days of the Center, ONPRC scientists have provided opportunities for students to experience research first hand, both in formal apprenticeships and in more informal volunteer capacities.
+From the very earliest days of the Center, ONPRC scientists have provided opportunities for high school students to experience research first hand, both in formal apprenticeships and in more informal volunteer capacities.
 Today, the Center supports the following programs for high school students:

 Apprenticeships in Science & Engineering (ASE)

 This program, administered by Saturday Academy, provides funding for students to participate in 8-week long summer internships with a Center scientist mentor.
 To qualify for a position at ONPRC, students must be 16 years of age (usually between their junior and senior years of high school).
 Additional information and application materials are available at the .